-In this lesson, we will look at printing bigger models and hollow models.
-Both require adjustments from the standard small miniature workflow, and both have specific failure modes that do not show up when printing standard character-scale figures.
+Printing bigger models and hollow models both require adjustments from the standard small miniature workflow, and both have specific failure modes that do not show up when printing standard character-scale figures.

 Why bigger models behave differently